 - The Petition must be served on the PTP and Applicant or counsel at the time of filing.
 A Proof of Service is necessary.
 They both have a right to respond, and may have additional reports that you do not have.

 - The PTP has an obligation to serve the reports on Defendant.
 He does not have an obligation to serve them on all parties.
-If you fail to provide the reports to your Defense attorney, we both may look foolish in the end when the PTP submits multiple reports that he has filed and I have not seen.
+If you fail to provide the reports to your Defense attorney, we both may look foolish in the end when the PTP submits multiple reports that he has filed, buy you have not seen.

 - The DWC 280 form may have an attached Affidavit if you wish to get verbose.
 Any Affidavit must have be verified (signed under penalty of perjury), just like the standard form.
 Sign the form.
 Don't start over in 60 days because you forgot to sign your name the first time.

 This is usually not problematic.
 Both the PTP and Applicant have a right to respond to the §9786 Petition with additional evidence or argument within 20 days.
 They usually do not know what to do, and routinely fail if they try.
 Any response to the Petition must be verified under penalty of perjury (just like our Petition).
-My experience bears out that the major Applicant firms don't train their paralegals to correctly respond, and the minor players don't verify their attempts themselves.
+Most major Applicant firms don't train their paralegals to correctly respond, and the minor players don't verify their attempts themselves.

-My §9786 Petitions have been answered by the biggest firms in the state, and only about 10% of the attorneys will submit an Answer that also includes a verification.
-I trust that the allegations of inadequate reporting are correct in the majority of cases, and the attorneys decide to wait for the result.
-I have never seen an Applicant submit a verified Answer, although a few Answers have been submitted within the 20 day window.
+The §9786 Petitions have been answered by the biggest firms in the state, and only about 10% of the attorneys will submit an Answer that also includes a verification.
+The allegations of inadequate reporting are correct in the majority of cases, and the attorneys decide to wait for the result.
+Most Applicants will not submit a verified Answer, although a few Answers have been submitted within the 20 day window.
 These are generally limited to the "I love my doctor, and he understands me" line of defense.

 The path is pretty much paved after the valid Petition is submitted.